fortytwoservices/powershell-module-groupwritebackreconciliation/README.md

-# Documentation for module Fortytwo.IAM.GroupWritebackConsolidation
+# Documentation for module Fortytwo.IAM.GroupWritebackReconciliation

 A module for colsolidating AD groups with Entra ID in a write-back scenario.